DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/create.md

 ---
 id: create
 title: create
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation - item subcommand
 ---

 # item create

 Create new Item(s) in specified Collection

 The Item  json can be specfied either from stdin, from a file or as a parameter.

 It can either be the json of a single Item, or to batch create a FeatureCollection with an array of items as features

 In case of the list of items make sure they do not exist in collection as update path is not possible in this use case.

 In case of singe Item, the server formated new Item is returned unless quiet flag is passed.
 In case of a FeatureCollections no Items are returned by default.

 ## Usage